Bunsly/JobSpy/README.md

 │
 ├── proxies (list):
 |    in format ['user:pass@host:port', 'localhost']
-|    each job board will round robin through the proxies
+|    each job board scraper will round robin through the proxies
 │
 ├── is_remote (bool)
 │